Configuration management, modernized

 One config.
 Every platform.

+69 resource types — 68 built-in (16 of them SSH-based network-device executors for Cisco, Arista, and Juniper) plus a user-supplied custom executor.
 Write type: service and the agent dispatches to the correct backend.
 No platform-specific configs required.

 PlatformInit SystemPackage ManagerExecutors

-Linuxsystemdapt, dnf, yum, zypper, pacman, apk58 types
+Linuxsystemdapt, dnf, yum, zypper, pacman, apkCross-platform

-WindowsWindows ServiceChocolatey, winget, Scoop63 types
+WindowsWindows ServiceChocolatey, winget, ScoopCross-platform

 Network Devices16 SSH-based (Cisco, Arista, Juniper)